Backends

 gfx[edit]

-gfx backends provide the graphics and user-input (keyboard, mouse, joystick/gamepads) and often more (gfx_sdl contains nearly everything to do with Mac OSX or Android).
+gfx backends provide the graphics and user-input (keyboard, mouse, joystick/gamepads) and often other OS-specific code (especially Android functionality such as the onscreen keyboard, in gfx_sdl).
 The OHRRPGCE can be compiled with any combination of graphics backends, and the one to use selected with the --gfx commandline switch (run with commandline option "/?" or "--help" for usage information), or swapped at runtime by pressing Ctrl-F8.
-By default the OHRRPGCE is compiled with support for any of gfx_sdl, gfx_directx, and gfx_fb which are available for the current platform. gfx_sdl2, gfx_alleg and gfx_console are not included by default.
+The default backend is gfx_sdl2 whenever it is available, and gfx_sdl on Android, 32-bit Mac, and Windows 9X.
+Official OHRRPGCE builds also include as fallbacks, when possible for th current platform, gfx_fb (Linux and Windows) and gfx_directx (Windows). gfx_alleg and gfx_console are not included by default. gfx_sdl and gfx_sdl2 can't both be compiled into one build.

-name status description fullscreen smoothing platforms resolutions other than 320x200
+name status description smoothing platforms resolutions other than 320x200

 gfx_sdl stable Simple DirectMedia Layer (SDL) 1.2 graphics.
-This is the default backend on GNU/Linux, Macintosh, and Android, and for Custom.exe on Windows Yes Yes GNU/Linux, BSD, Mac, Windows, Android Yes
+This is the default backend on Android, 32-bit Mac, and in "win95" builds (for Windows 2000 and earlier; SDL2 requires Win XP) Yes GNU/Linux, BSD, Mac, Windows, Android Yes

 gfx_alleg working?, but very little testing